The Key Work of School Boards

 - 2013 research by Dr. David Lee of the University of Southern Mississippi found that effective school boards exhibit similar behaviors.

-- 2013 research by Michael R. Ford of UW-Oshkosh and Douglas M. Ihrke of UW-Milwaukee found that when school board members who have served for at least five years indicate greater adherence to the Key Work of School Boards, student achievement increases.
+- Research by Michael R. Ford of UW-Oshkosh and Douglas M. Ihrke of UW-Milwaukee found that when school board members who have served for at least five years indicate greater adherence to the Key Work of School Boards, student achievement increases.
 Specifically, greater adherence to the Key Work concepts has a statistically significant relationship with a district’s reading proficiency levels, and overall accountability score.
-Follow-up article by Ford and Ihrke, “Governance and Student Achievement,” Wisconsin School News, December 2015.
+Articles by Ford and Ihrke: “Governance and Student Achievement,” Wisconsin School News, December 2015 “Academic Research of School Board Conflict,” June-June 2016